 CELEBRATE EARTH DAY AT WAKULLA WILDLIFE FESTIVAL

 Edward Ball Wakulla Springs State Park

 Date: Saturday, April 19, 2014

-The Department of Environmental Protection’s Wakulla Springs State Park will be the hub of activities designed to educate, inspire and empower positive change by connecting individuals with their environment and heritage.
+The Department of Environmental Protection’s Wakulla Springs State Park will be the hub of Earth Day activities designed to educate, inspire and empower positive change by connecting individuals with their environment and heritage.
 Fine art, music, living history demonstrations, informative presenters and exhibitors, dynamic educational shows, and guided tours will seek to connect participants with the natural and cultural heritage of the region.
 A $6.00 per vehicle donation to the Friends of Wakulla Springs State Park, Inc. will be welcomed at the entrance station.
 Premium guided tours are available at an additional cost; advance registration is highly recommended since tours often fill to capacity well in advance of the festival.